 Flu Visitation Restrictions

-Flu Alert Restrictions for Pardee UNC Health Care in Effect
+Flu Alert Restrictions for Pardee UNC Health Care are discontinued.

 Some Frequently Asked Questions:

 Why are adults with the flu or a cough unable to come visit patients at the hospital during certain times of the year?